Text Alerts for Business: What You Need to Know

 3. Text alerts don’t require an internet connection

-Unlike almost every other form of communication, text alerts can be sent and received without internet connection.
+Unlike almost every other form of communication, text alerts can be sent and received without an internet connection.
 In some situations, this is crucial.

 What if you need to notify your employees of an internet outage?
 An email won’t do much good, and neither will a message sent through a channel like Slack.
 You need a text message, which you can reliably send and receive even with zero internet connectivity.